MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

 | Description/Notes:| 1.
 Supported third party calendar applications include:<br/> a.
 Google Calendar <br/> b.
 Apple Calendar <br/> c.
 Outlook Calendar <br/> d.
 Any calendar that supports importing an iCalendar file <br/> 2.
 Exporting iCalendar <br> a.
 The user will click export on the calendar page. <br> b.
 The system will create an iCalendar file. <br> c.
 The iCalendar file will attempt to be downloaded. <br> d.
 The iCalendar file may then be imported into the supported third party calendar applications by the user.|

 ### 3.2.5 User Profile Settings

+Design Concerns Addressed:
+- Calendar managers should be able to change settings according to their preference.
+- Developers and Testers should know of the expected inputs and outputs.
+- Developers should implement error handling and data validation in their code.
+- Testers should understand the processes associated to test all aspects of the product.
+ - Technical support should know how the interactions between the user and the calendar application take place, including both the correct and incorrect usages.

 #### 3.2.5.0 User Profile Settings: Load Settings Page